 Mr Bledin obtained Bachelor of Commerce degree in 1975 and a Chartered Accountant Designation in 1979 in South Africa and 1981 in Canada.
-He was the past President and Chief Executive Officer of The Equitable Trust Company from 1990 to 2007 (a deposit taking institution that specializes in residential and commercial real estate lending) and is a Director of Firm Capital Mortgage Investment Corporation and a Trustee and Chairman of Firm Capital Apartment Real Estate Investment Trust.
+He was the past President and Chief Executive Officer of The Equitable Trust Company from 1990 to 2007 (a deposit taking institution that specializes in residential and commercial real estate lending) and is a Director of FCMIC and a Trustee and Chairman of Firm Capital Apartment Real Estate Investment Trust.
 Prior to 1990, Mr. Bledin was a partner at Price Waterhouse.

-KPMG LLP are the appointed auditors of the Trust.
+RSM Canada LLP are the appointed auditors of the Trust in 2022 (2021 - KPMG LLP).
 KPMG LLP also provides tax services to the Trust and has continued to do so since the Trust's inception.
-Outlined below are the fees paid to KPMG LLP for both the year ended December 31, 2021 and December 31, 2020, respectively:
+Outlined below are the fees paid to RSM Canada LLP and KPMG LLP for both the year ended December 31, 2022 and December 31, 2021, respectively: